 Every Effort is Designed to Bring About Positive Change

-We work from the inside-out.
+We work from the inside out.
 Other schools work from the outside-in, focusing on external causes and psychology.
-We work at the heart first.
-We believe that spiritual growth opens the doors of positive emotional growth.
+We work on the heart first.
+We believe that spiritual growth opens the doors to positive emotional growth.
 We support this belief through mentoring and daily spiritual encouragement.
 Our emphasis is to turn boys into young men that truly love and respect others.

 Who We Work With

 Boys entering our program may be defiant and rebellious, lazy or unmotivated (especially in school), withdrawn, or angry.
-Many of them blame everyone else for things, they think they know it all, and they have no accountability.
-We work with boys with ADD, ADHD, ODD, high-functioning Asperger’s syndrome, or mild bipolar symptoms.
-We have found that teens will turn to negative behavior and negative peers, looking for acceptance, because they are struggling in their current atmosphere.
+Many of them blame everyone else for things.
+They think they know it all and have no accountability.
+We work with boys with ADD, ADHD, and ODD.
+We have found that teens will turn to negative behavior and peers, looking for acceptance, because they struggle in their current atmosphere.
 The longer a parent waits to intervene, the more things their teen may be caught up in.

-Before enrolling their sons here. most parents have tried counseling, short-term programs, hospital stays, or other forms of inpatient or outpatient treatment, with no lasting effect.
-If your son refuses the idea of change in behavior, interventions away from home such as a residential program like Agapé might be the best long-term approach.
+Before enrolling their sons here, most parents have tried counseling, short-term programs, hospital stays, or other forms of inpatient or outpatient treatment with no lasting effect.
+However, if your son refuses the idea of change in behavior, interventions away from home such as a residential program like Agapé might be the best long-term approach.

 We require a 12-month commitment for students entering the program.
-It is a proven fact that change takes that long to become a part of the boy’s life and habits.
-Any less than a year and most boys will go back to old bad behaviors within two years of leaving any such program.
+It is proven that change takes that long to become a part of the boy’s life and habits.
+Any less than a year, and most boys will return to old bad behaviors within two years of leaving any such program.
 There are no short-term fixes with lasting outcomes.
 Boys who are taken out of the therapeutic program before this term will often revert to their previous ways when they return home.

 - Level 0: Orientation – An introductory level, used if a student refuses instruction, is fighting, etc.